Losheni020503/CM3070_FYP_Machine-Learning/README.md

 # Sentiment & Genre Classification Using Deep Learning on Amazon Kindle Reviews

-This final-year university project, developed by **Losheni Meenakshi Sundaram**, focuses on building robust sentiment and genre classifiers for Amazon Kindle book reviews.
+This final-year university project focuses on building robust sentiment and genre classifiers for Amazon Kindle book reviews.
 It uses a combination of **Multi-Layer Neural Network (MLNN)**, **LSTM**, and **Transformer-based hybrid models**, with advanced preprocessing, class balancing, and NLP techniques.

 ---